Hayden-Miller-165/stock-fundamentals-database/README.md

 # Stock-Fundamentals-Database
-Pulls current stock fundamental ratios from Finviz and stores in a specifieddatabase.
+Pulls current stock fundamental ratios from Finviz and stores in a specified database.

     Ratios pulled from Finviz:
        Market_cap